folkertdev/reversible-debugger/bachelor-thesis/thesis.md

     That is, a way to specify which thread will (try to) take a step forward next.
     The problem with concurrency is not so much technical: the primitives are available.
 What is needed is some way to step through a program one instruction at a time.
-The real challenge is providing a convenient mechanism for doing so, which brings us to
+The real challenge is providing a convenient mechanism for doing so.

 2. Convenient user interface

     CaReDeb provides a command line interface.
-While CaReDeb is interesting from a technical point of view, its interface is not frieldly.
+While CaReDeb is interesting from a technical point of view, its interface is not convenient.
 Additionally, the overhead of bringing the problem into CaReDeb's language is large: more time is probably spent translating than actually debugging.

     We think that a good graphical interface is possible, but besides technical features a good user experience also needs user feedback.